 Meeker County was incorporated on February 23, 1856, by the Seventh Territorial Legislature.
-Before this time the land was a hunting ground for the Dakota Native American tribe.
-Led by Chief Little Crow, the tribe claimed the land up to the northern border of Meeker County while Chippewa lived close.
+Before this time the land was a hunting ground for the Dakota People.
+Led by Chief Little Crow, the tribe claimed the land up near the present-day northern border of Meeker County while Chippewa lived close.
 Meeker County was named after Judge B.B.
 Meeker of St. Anthony.

-Both Forest City and Manannah were involved in the Dakota War in 1862, the former erected a stockade that still be visited today.
-It finished construction on September 3, 1862 and was immediately tested when attacked the very next day.
+Both Forest City and Manannah were involved in the U.S. - Dakota War of 1862.
+The former erected a stockade on September 3, 1862 that was immediately tested when attacked the very next day.
 Many buildings were burned and livestock killed, but those inside the stockade remained safe.
 The hundreds of settlers remained in the stockade throughout the six-week war, some leaving safety only to check on their farms and livestock.
-Four settlers from Mannah were killed by the Dakota Indians in what was called the “Manannah Massacre.”
+A restored stockade can be visited today.
+Four settlers from Manannah were killed in what was called the “Manannah Massacre.”

 Forest City served as the county seat until 1869, when the establishment of Litchfield along a railroad line meant that Forest City would soon diminish.
-Following the Civil War, Meeker County had a large increase settlers from the Southeastern United States and northern Europe.
+Following the Civil War, Meeker County had a large increase in settlers from southeastern United States and northern Europe.
 Early businesses included fur, wood products, wheat, flax, barley and other grains.
 A creamery was organized in Litchfield in 1885, and by 1890, hogs and cattle filled out the farming program.
-By 1900, alfalfa, corn, and sugar beets became more prominent in agriculture..
+By 1900, alfalfa, corn, and sugar beets became more prominent in agriculture.